CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

  - do nothing **or** follow this procedure:
    1. You decide to enter and explore the site.
    2. If the site has an automatic-attack, it attacks the company.
    3. The company may attempt to play one item, ally, faction, or information resource card that is "playable" at that site.
 Generally, this will involve tapping the character that will control the card played.
-If the resource card is successfully played, the site card is tapped **and** one additional character may tap to play a minor item.
-   Certain resource cards other than items, allies, factions, and information will state under what conditions they may be played.
+If the resource card is successfully played, the site card is tapped **and** one additional character may tap to play a minor item.<br>Certain resource cards other than items, allies, factions, and information will state under what conditions they may be played.
 Such cards may be played at tapped and untapped sites, and do not tap a site when played.

   _Standard Rules Only:_ One of your characters or your Wizard may attempt to influence away of one of your opponent's characters, followers, allies, factions, or items.
-See Pages 37-38.
+See [Pages 37-38](/rules-archive/the-wizards-limited#9--influence-1).

 #### End-of-Turn Phase